Restream/reindexer/readme.md

 There are atomic functions, which executes under namespace lock, and therefore guarantees data consistency:

-- serial - sequence of integer, useful for uniq ID generation
+- serial() - sequence of integer, useful for uniq ID generation.
-- timestamp - current time stamp of operation, useful for data synchronization
+- now() - current time stamp, useful for data synchronization.
+It may have one of the following arguments:  msec, usec, nsec and sec.
+The “sec” argument is used by default.

 These functions can be passed to Upsert/Insert/Update in 3-rd and next arguments.